sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 #### Dragging not pretty
 + The name tiles look different on different systems (Windows, Android).
 Also the layout should be roughly the same when resting, being dragged, and after being dropped.
 The dragging behavior is the problem here.
 I tried to improve it using Claude, but the Javascript code that seems to be necessary lead to super-buggy behavior.

-#### iNaturalist interface problems
-+ when retrieving taxa via the iNat API, sometimes the wrong taxon gets fetched when searching via the name.

 ### Tools I'm using
 + I'm using Trello for keeping track of ideas and bugs